-When you first register a new limited company, you need to provide (or adopt) Articles of Association, which act as the company’s ‘rule book’, together with an initial list of subscriber via a Memorandum of Association.
+When registering a new limited company, you must provide (or adopt) Articles of Association, which act as the company’s ‘rule book’, and an initial list of subscribers via a Memorandum of Association.

 The company incorporation process

-Setting up your business as a limited company is likely to be a more tax advantageous route than ‘self employment’ and it will usually limit your personal liability for any debt or liabilities the business might incur in the future.
+Setting up your business as a limited company is likely to be more tax advantageous than’ self-employment’ and will usually limit your personal liability for any debt or liabilities the business might incur in the future.

-- Choose a business name (in accordance with rules set out here).
+- Choose a business name (following the rules set out here).

-- Name at least one director (who can be you, your spouse, or anyone whom you trust to make decisions about how the company is run) and a company secretary.
+- Name at least one director (you, a business partner, your spouse, or anyone you trust to decide how the company is run) and a company secretary.

-- Name at least one shareholder (for details, see the Government’s website here).
+- Name at least one shareholder (see the Government’s website here).

 - Draw up your memorandum and articles of association.